Chocó trogon: Description

 The Chocó trogon is about 28 cm long and weighs about 104 g.
 The male has a yellow bill, a black face and throat, and a white eye.
 Its crown, back, and breast are green with a bluish tinge, the rump purplish blue, and the belly and vent area red.
 The upperside of the tail is purplish blue with a broad black tip and the underside is slaty.
 The folded wing is gray with vermiculation.
-The female differns in having a slaty maxilla and gray head, back, breast, and upper belly.
+The female differs in having a slaty maxilla and gray head, back, breast, and upper belly.